Emelieh21/Gefahrradtour/README.md

 # Gefahrradtour

 Project for the HERE Map Data Hackathon 2020

-> Guys, feel free to change the name - I just had to put something to get started...

 ### Introduction